How is the salt added and how often?

 If the filter is dirty, the amount of available chlorine in the water will decrease after it passes through the filter because the chlorine will react with organic matter trapped in the filter.

-Is salt chlorination compatible with the use of chemicals such as flocculants or algicides?
+Is salt water chlorination compatible with the use of chemicals such as flocculants or algicides?

-Salt chlorination is compatible with all types of chemical products, although, in principle, if you use your salt chlorination system properly, you will not need to add any additional products.
+Salt water chlorination is compatible with all types of chemical products, although, in principle, if you use your salt water chlorination system properly, you will not need to add any additional products.

 Why doesn't the chlorine level rise in the pool if the salt level is correct and the pH is well regulated?